tomcam/linuxadmin/docs/README.md

 nano.x86_64      2.9.8-2.amzn2.0.1    installed
 ```

+<a id="update"></a>
 ### Daily/every few days maintenance on CentOS: yum update

 Every day or three use `sudo yum update` to see what
+updates are necessary.
+Depending on what version of Linux you use,
-updates are necessary. `update` leaves older versions
+`update` leaves older versions
 of the packages on your system.
+See note below.

 ```
 # See what updates are available.